UrachalCancer.org

 What is urachal cancer?

 Urachal cancer derives from the urachus, an embryologic structure between the urinary bladder and umbilicus.
 This structure usually degenrates after birth but remnants can rarely be found in later life.
 Urachal cancer is therefore not an actual bladder cancer but can occur in the midline from the bladder dome or front wall of the bladder to the umbilicus.
+Urachal cancer is usually an adenocarcinoma (cancer from gland cells), but other forms of cancer can also occur.

 How often is urachal cancer?